mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Advanced Transform Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Not just rotate and scale, but also cage, wrap, liquefy and non-destructive transforms with the transform tool and masks.
+Not just rotate and scale, but also cage, wrap, liquify and non-destructive transforms with the transform tool and masks.

 .. image:: /images/en/Krita_transforms_recursive.png
    :align: center